ionic-team/ionic-docs/src/content/intro.md

 ##  Framework Compatibility

-While versions 1-3 of Ionic Framework were deeply coupled to Angular, version 4 was re-architected to not only integrate with Angular, but to also work well with other JS libraries and frameworks (or even no framework).
+While past release of Ionic were tightly coupled to Angular, V4 of the framework was reengineered to work as it a standalone library, and integrate with the latest JavaScript frameworks, like Angular.

 ### JavaScript

-Todo: Talk about Ionic Framework’s new support for vanilla JS (no framework required).
+One of the main goals with Ionic 4 was to remove any hard requirement of a framework.
+This means the core components can work standalone with just a script tag in a web page.
+While working with frameworks can be great for larger teams and larger apps, it is now possible to use Ionic as a standalone library in a single page even in a context like Wordpress.

 ### Angular

-Todo: Talk about Ionic Framework's Angular integration.

-### Stencil

-Todo: Talk about Ionic Framework being used with Stencil.
+Angular is at the center of what makes Ionic great.
+While the core component have been written to work as a standalone library, the `ionic/angular` package makes integration with the Angular ecosystem a breeze. `ionic/angular` includes all the functionality that Angular developers would expect and integrates with core Angular libraries, like the Angular router.

 ### Future Support

-Support for other frameworks, such as Vue and React, are actively being developed.
-To request support for others, please create an issue on our GitHub page.
+Support for other frameworks are expected in future release.
+Currently bindings for Vue and React are being devloped.
+To request support for others, please create an issue on our GitHub page, or sending a pull request!;w

-## Ionic Framework v4+
+## Ionic Framework V4+

-Ionic Framework v4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
-Although v4 still integrates deeply with Angular, it’s now also framework-agnostic, meaning it can work with any other JS framework (Vue, React, Preact, etc), or no framework at all.
+Ionic Framework V4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
+Although V4 still integrates deeply with Angular through the `ionic/angular` package, it is now also framework-agnostic, meaning it can work with any other JavaScript framework (Vue, React, Preact, etc), or no framework at all.

-[Write more about what v4 is all about: Performance/startup times, size, web standards, etc.]
+By moving to web standards, V4 allows the core of Ionic to rely on what the browser is capable of, than custom code from a framework.
+This can mean faster load time, better performance, and less overall code.

 ## Ionic Pro